Investing vs Speculating - Are they the same?

 In this case, we could sell a CFD on the share we own and thus offset the loss in value of our investment without having to sell the shares we own.

-If you want to start trading CFDs on shares with virtual money, Admiral Markets offers a free demo account with no obligation.
+If you want to start trading CFDs on shares with virtual money, Admirals offers a free demo account with no obligation.
 And, if you feel ready for real trading, just click on the following banner and open a real account:

 Other articles that may interest you